 The name Five in a Row reflects a key feature of most of these guides.
-Each selected children's storybook is to be read in its entirety five days in a row.
-The guides then present activities (academic, developmental, experiential, and relational) that are related to the story in some way.
+Each selected children's book is to be read in its entirety each day for five days in a row.
+The guides present activities (academic, developmental, experiential, and social) that are related to the story in some way.
+The activities emphasize different aspects of the story each day, so the repeated reading of the story is important.
 Parents can choose among the activities to a certain extent, especially with children in preschool and kindergarten.
-(BFIAR is more casual in its approach, and it doesn't specify reading the storybook every day.)
+(Note that BFIAR is more casual in its approach, and it doesn't specify reading the storybook every day.)

 The activities in the lessons address the needs of children with different learning styles.
-They should be especially good for wiggly, hands-on learners and for relational learners who thrive on personal discussion and interaction.
+They should be especially good for active, hands-on learners and for children who thrive on personal discussion and interaction.

 You don't need to use all of the guides, but I think that BFIAR and MBFIAR are best used together, as I will explain in their section below.

 In summary, the Five in a Row guides should be great for those who want a more relaxed and relational unit-study approach to learning.
 Following are details about the different guides.

 Before Five in a Row and More Before Five in a Row

-Before Five in a Row (BFIAR) is a guide for ages two through four that uses 24 children's storybooks.
-More Before Five in a Row (MBFIAR) uses 14 storybooks.
-It increases the level of difficulty, making it suitable for ages three through five.
+Before Five in a Row (BFIAR) is a guide for ages two through four that uses 24 children's picture books.
+More Before Five in a Row (MBFIAR) uses 14 picture books.
+Both the picture books and activities in MBFIAR are at a slightly higher level of difficulty that is suitable for ages three through five.

 Both of these guides include activities for Bible, art, music, science, health, language arts, social studies, and math, along with other activities under headings such as emotions, relationships, and drama.
 The activities are tailored to each story, so they vary from week to week.